The disappearance of MH370 ..... a fictional background

 A fictional scenario

-2 pm, Friday, 14 February 2014, Room 104, Officer's Mess, Endover Air Force Base, Urbane, United States.
+2 pm, Friday, 14 January 2014, Room 104, Officer's Mess, Endover Air Force Base, Urbane, United States.

-"Well get on with it then, son.
+"Well, get on with it then, son.
 We don't have much time!"
 It was that voice again.

-"Speak up!" boomed the Lt.
+"Speak up!" booms the Lt.
 Colonel.

 "As you all know, we have a national security threat confronting us, and it requires an urgent solution.
 Our options, however, are limited."

 "Whatever the truth, this defection, and with it the theft of highly secret advanced technologies of immense security value, is something the United States cannot allow.
 The chips are state of the art.
-I will not go into any detail here as to their significance, as we do not have the time and some of you undoubtedly have a better handle on that than I. But trust me, they are a technological breakthrough and vital in our efforts to maintain a lead in the arms and space race.
+I will not go into any detail here as to their use and significance, as we do not have the time and some of you undoubtedly have a better handle on that than I. But trust me, they are a technological breakthrough and vital in our efforts to maintain a lead in the arms and space race.

 "The US has been investing in these people for a decade and is only now starting to reap the rewards.
-We understand that the Central Investigation Section (CIS) has had a difficult task during that period keeping a lid on the technology, and a number of the Chinese and Taiwanese staff have already been removed from Reilly's based on their spying activities and efforts to export their discoveries."
+We understand that the CIS has had a difficult task during that period keeping a lid on the technology, and a number of the Chinese and Taiwanese staff have already been removed from Reilly's based on their spying activities and efforts to export their discoveries."

-Matt continued.
+Matt continues.

 "The government and military have been working closely with Reilly's following a recent breakthrough in the production of superconductive computer chips.
 We cannot let China get their hands on them, or the staff responsible for their development.
 As a result, we are forced to take what many would consider extreme action."

-"What is your final recommendation?" asked Headland.
+"What is your final recommendation?" asks Headland.

-"Are there any questions?" he asked.
+"Are there any questions?" he asks.

-"Possibly," responded Matt.
+"Possibly," responds Matt.
 "Though we will not know until the day, and try to do all we can to minimise the manifest in that regard.
 It is imperative that the leadup to the action is as normal as possible, with minimal interference from our end.
 Any other questions?"

-There were none.
+There are none.

 "If not, I will proceed with a brief outline of the proposed plan of operation.
-The briefing notes in the folder before you provides some additional detail."
+The briefing notes in the folder before you provides additional detail."

 "We are proposing the following actions.
 Firstly, we need to ensure that all the defecting staff get on board the Malaysian Airlines flight to Shanghai which is due to depart just after midnight on Friday, 7 March, and arrive in China around 6.30 am on the following morning.
 The usual protocol would be for them to be dispersed over a number of flights.
-However, in this instance, a single boarding is the most desirable, in order to achieve the success of the operation."
+However, in this instance, a single boarding of the group is the most desirable, in order to achieve the success of the operation."

 "We also need to ensure that their secret cargo of superconducting chips is loaded, as planned by the group.
 In other words, we need to assist with the implementation of the defection, and ensure that there is no suspicion on their part of our knowledge or involvement in any of this."

-"Is that possible?" asked Headland.
+"Is that possible?" asks Headland.

-"What do you mean?" asked the Senator.
+"What do you mean?" asks the Senator.

-"Well, you can thank 9/11 for that one!" responded Headland.
+"Well, you can thank 9/11 for that one!" responds Headland.

-The Senator looked on quizzically.
+The Senator looks on quizzically.

-"You see, following the 9/11 disaster, President Bush ensured that companies such as Boeing installed in their jet passenger aircraft a remote control option, whereby our military, or the airline companies themselves, could take control of a plane should it be hijacked and directed toward a population area or security installation, such as the White House.
+"You see, following the 9/11 disaster," begins Headland, "President Bush decreed that companies such as Boeing install in their jet passenger aircraft a remote control option, whereby our military, or the airline companies themselves, can take control of a plane should it be hijacked and directed toward a population area or security installation, such as the White House.
 As a result, we plan to take control of the plane within an hour of the battery fires commencing.
 By this time most of those on board will be deceased and we can do with the plane what we like after that."

-Matt brought up on the display screen a map of the Malay peninsula and the planned route for the aircraft, following the setting off of the battery fires and implementation of remote control of the aircraft.
+Matt brings up on the display screen a map of the Malay peninsula and the planned route for the aircraft, following the setting off of the battery fires and implementation of remote control of the aircraft.

 "In dealing with the fires, the captain will look to safely land the craft as soon as possible.
-He will turn around and head in a south westerly direction back towards Malaysia.
+He will be told to turn around and head in a south westerly direction back towards Malaysia.
 The setting of the internal autopilot will assist both pilots in dealing with a now smoke-filled cockpit and the associated toxic fumes.
 During this period the US military will take control of the craft externally, using one of our AWACS.
 These will be on manoeuvres with the Thailand and Malaysian military forces at the time, and in the air over the South China Sea, ensuring that the Chinese do not interfere with the plane once it is on fire and the pilots ultimately succumb to the fumes or otherwise loose control."

-"Amazing," uttered Senator Jackman.
+"Amazing," responds Jackman.

 "Once we fly it along the border and away from any mountainous areas to the south, or populated regions, we will divert it into the Strait of Malacca.
 From there, it will fly in a north westerly direction towards the Andaman Sea and approach the Nicobar Islands.
 It will then be directed due west into the Indian Ocean.
 And here is where we meet the most interesting and, dare I say it, the most exciting part of the operation."

-"All ground radar records of the plane will be destroyed or kept from public view.
+"All ground radar records of the plane will subsequently be destroyed or kept from public view.
 The plane will theoretically disappear from commercial control tower radar and normal company satellite monitoring.
 We will use planes and drones from Butterworth air force base to ensure this part of the plan goes smoothly and is closely monitored by us.
 Apart from cameras on drones, we will also be following the operation through spy satellites which have extremely precise 3D video monitoring capabilities."

-"Thank you, Colonel," said Matt.
+"Thank you, Colonel," says Matt.

 "From the point of reappearance the plane will travel south west, past the Maldive Islands and on towards our secure base at Diego Garcia.
 Once there it will be landed using the automatic external pilot, or, if that is not possible due to damage to the landing gear, then it will be ditched in a shallow, near shore area.
 This would allow the onboard fire to dissipate and extinguish."

-Jackman and Headland nodded approvingly.
+Jackman and Headland nod approvingly.

 "I should also point out that we have a detailed contingency plan to ensure that those who go looking for the plane over the following months and years do not head to Diego Garcia."